Overweight / obesity

 • hs-CRP measurement is not recommended as a screening method

-• may be helpful in primary prevention for individuals at intermediate risk, in whom we are not sure whether and how aggressively to treat them
+• may be helpful in primary prevention for individuals at intermediate risk where it is uncertain whether and how aggressively to treat.

-• statins and weight loss associated with central fat loss reduce hsCRP levels
+• statins and weight loss are associated with central fat loss and have been found to reduce hs-CRP levels

 Sleep disorders

-• in particular, sleep apnea syndrome (SAS), with a prevalence of approx. 10%, has been shown to increase the risk of stroke and/or death, independent of the presence of other vascular risk factors
+• in particular, Sleep Apnea Syndrome (SAS), with a prevalence of ~ 10%, has been shown to increase the risk of stroke and/or death, independent of other vascular risk factors

 Menopause and hormone replacement therapy (HRT)

-• hormone replacement therapy (HRT) does not reduce the risk of CV events (risk increases with age regardless of HRT)
+• hormone replacement therapy (HRT) does not reduce the risk of CV events (risk increases with age regardless of HRT usage)

-• HRT is not recommended to reduce the risk of stroke or ICH, nor is it recommended in postmenopausal women with stroke (ESO guidelines 2022)
+• HRT is not recommended to reduce the risk of stroke or ICH, nor is it recommended for postmenopausal women with a history of stroke (ESO guidelines 2022)

-• women taking HRT had an increased risk of stroke with an RR of 1.41 (Rossow, 2002)
+• studies have shown that women taking HRT face an increased risk of stroke, with a RR of 1.41 (Rossow, 2002)

 Related Content